 It is paramount to follow-up with patients to monitor for adverse events and evaluate whether resolution of C. difficile has occurred.
 Standard clinical practices suggests a clinic visit 8-weeks post-FMT for assessment.
 A physician or their delegate should also conduct telephone follow-up assessments post-FMT at short (Week 1) and intermediate (Week 4) time points.

-After all follow-ups are completed, send OpenBiome’s mandatory Quality & Safety Monitoring Form to firstname.lastname@example.org, or fax to (617) 575-2201, updating the status of treatments in your inventory and reporting de-identified patient outcomes at each of the aforementioned time points.
+After all follow-ups are completed, send OpenBiome’s mandatory FMT Follow-Up Form and Material Tracking Log to email@example.com, or fax to (617) 575-2201, updating the status of treatments in your inventory and reporting de-identified patient outcomes at each of the aforementioned time points.

 Certain symptoms such as changes in bowel habits, abdominal pain, bloating and cramping are common after FMT, but these side effects are transient.
 Patients should be instructed about when to seek medical attention for potential adverse events.
 Additionally, patients should receive educational material on ways to reduce the risk of C. difficile re-infection.
 OpenBiome's Post-FMT Patient Guide provides helpful information about how to properly disinfect one's home and guidance about future antibiotic use.

-Placing an Order: Registered OpenBiome partners may order FMT Capsule G3 for clinical use by submitting either the OpenBiome Order Form or their own Purchase Order by email to email@example.com (preferred) or by fax to 617-575-2201.
+Registered OpenBiome partners may order FMT Capsule DE for clinical use by submitting either the OpenBiome Order Form or their own Purchase Order by email to firstname.lastname@example.org (preferred) or by fax to 617-575-2201.
 Prior to a facility's first order of capsules, an orientation with the treating physician is required to review the unique clinical considerations of encapsulated oral FMT administration.
-Please contact our Clinical Outreach team by phone at 617-575-2201 or email at firstname.lastname@example.org to arrange this orientation.
+Please contact our Clinical Outreach team by phone at 617-575-2201 or email at email@example.com to arrange this orientation.

 Pro-Bono Treatments: OpenBiome is committed to facilitating universal safe access to FMT.
 With generous support from the Anne Marie and Stephen Kellen Foundation, we are able to offer a limited number of pro-bono treatments for any patients who are unable to cover the costs of material.